kneron/document_center/docs/toolchain/appendix/operators.md

 11. decompose contidion: in_shape = 1x4x?x? && out_shape = 1x1x?x? && mode = CRD && blocksize = 2
 12. conditions: blocksize == 2 or 4
 13. decompose to reciprocal or kneron_inv_sqrt
+14. decompose to constant + log2 + mul + pow2
+15. conditions: expend on column or row
+16. conditions: expend on channel or column or row
+17. conditions: axis == 1
+18. conditions: single index
+19. conditions: rank <= 4 && row * col <= 256
+20. conditions: rank <= 4 && row * col <= 16384
+21. decompose condition: row > 3
+22. conditions:
+    - if second input is const
+        - const input shape must be WxV or 1x1xWxV
+    - else
+        - rank = 4
+23. conditions:
+    - if second input is const
+        - const input shape must be WxV or 1x1xWxV
+    - else
+        - 3 <= rank <= 5
+24. Maxpool
+    - decompose conditions:
+        - 1. ceil_mode=0, dilations={1,1}, kernel = 1 and stride > 1 (Pure DonwSampling)
+        - 2. ceil_mode=0, dilations={1,1}, kernel_h=kernel_w=stride_h=stride_w=K where K is power of 2 and K > 3 (DonwSampling)
+        - 3. ceil_mode=0, kernel > 3
+    - directly support conditions:
+        - 2D pool, dilation == 1, kernel is kxk & stride is sxs where 2 <= k <= 3 and s <= k
+25. Maxpool
+    - decompose conditions:
+        - 1. ceil_mode=0, dilations={1,1}, kernel = 1 and stride > 1 (Pure DonwSampling)
+        - 2. ceil_mode=0, dilations={1,1}, kernel_h=kernel_w=stride_h=stride_w=K where K is power of 2 and K > 3 (DonwSampling)
+        - 3. ceil_mode=0, kernel > 3
+    - directly support conditions:
+        - 2D pool,
+        - dilation == 1,
+        - kernel is kxk & stride is sxs where n and s <= 3 or
+        - kernel_w & stride_w are 1 and kernel_h & stride_h <= 3 or
+        - kernel_h & stride_h are 1 and kernel_w = stride_w <= 3
+26. conditions: not pad in batch && any pad in spacial < 32 && constant mode with 0 const_val
+27. conditions: not pad in batch && any of pad < 32 && constant mode with 0 const_val
+28. power is 2 will be decomposed to KneronSquareNode but npu still not support
+29. conditions: power is 2
+30. conditions: keepdims = 1 will be decomposed to MaxPool
+31. decompose conditions: keepdims = 1 will be decomposed to ReduceSum + KneronScale
+32. decompose contitions: keepdims = 1 && reduce in ch will be decomposed to Conv
+33. ReduceSum:
+    - decompose contitions: keepdims = 1 && reduce in ch will be decomposed to Conv
+    - direct support conditions: keepdims = 1 && reduce not in batch
+34. Resize:
+    - decompose conditions: mode != cubic && extrapolation_value is 0 will be decomposed to KneronResizeNode
+    - supported KneronResizeNode: mode = nearest && near_mode = floor
+35. Resize:
+    - decompose conditions: mode != cubic && extrapolation_value is 0 will be decomposed to KneronResizeNode
+    - supported KneronResizeNode: delta_v <= 1 && delta_h <= 1 && not both delta_v and delta_h != 1
+36. Resize:
+    - decompose conditions: mode != cubic && extrapolation_value is 0 will be decomposed to KneronResizeNode
+37. conditions: rank <= 4 && all of steps are 1
+38. conditions: all of steps are 1
+39. will be decompose to ReduceSum + Div + Exp
+40. will be decompose to ReduceSum + Div + Neg + Add + Exp
+41. conditions: blocksize is 2 or 4
+42. conditions: row_col_transpose && ch_row_transpose
+43. conditions: transpose not in batch
+44. Upsample
+    - conditions: mode is nearest or linear or bilinear or align_corner will be decompose to KneronResizeNode
+    - supported KneronResizeNode: mode = nearest && near_mode = floor
+45. Upsample
+    - conditions: mode is nearest or linear or bilinear or align_corner will be decompose to KneronResizeNode
+    - supported KneronResizeNode: delta_v <= 1 && delta_h <= 1 && not both delta_v and delta_h != 1
+46. Upsample: conditions: mode is nearest or linear or bilinear or align_corner will be decompose to KneronResizeNode

+# 以下为原文. 审核后删除.

 | Node                          | 520 | 720 | 530 | 630 | 730 |
 | ----------------------------- | --- | --- | --- | --- |-----|